A NICE DAY FOR A FROLIC

 Turns out it’s a darn good question.
 Not much has been decided on this, requiring us to read an 1870 New York case for an answer.
 In that decision, a logger lost his logs in a flood.
 They came to rest on the riverbank, making a mess of the riverbank owner’s land.
 A fast talker convinced the log owner to let him negotiate with the landowner, pay the guy’s damages and retrieve the logs.
 He made a deal with the landowner and hauled the logs away, but he never made the promised payment.
 The Court ordered the logger to pay the damages, holding that the owner of property that ends up on the lands of another has a choice: abandon the property and have no liability to the landowner, or retrieve the property and pay for any damages caused by the property’s coming to rest.

-Of interest to our intrepid 6th graders (after whether they have to eat that healthy gluten-free, meat-free, taste-free lunch) was this: the Court noted in passing that it was settled law that one whose fruit falls or is blown upon his neighbor’s ground doesn’t lose ownership, but instead “may lawfully enter upon the premises to recapture his property.”
+Of interest to our intrepid 6th graders (after whether someone is going to help pay for their lunches) was this: the Court noted in passing that it was settled law that one whose fruit falls or is blown upon his neighbor’s ground doesn’t lose ownership, but instead “may lawfully enter upon the premises to recapture his property.”

 There you go, sixth grade!
 Who says adults don’t listen to you?
 And as for the rest of us, isn’t it curious how contrary the holding is to the Massachusetts Rule of self-help, that was handed down some 55 years later?
 And at the same time, isn’t it interesting how consistent the New York court’s decision is with the North Dakota Supreme Court opinion in Herring v.
 Lisbon, that the portion of the tree overhanging a neighbor’s land still belongs to the tree’s owner, thus imposing on the owner a duty to ensure that the tree does not cause harm.